 - Withings Move ECG: Review | Check pricing

 Why should you consider buying an ECG watch?

 Wrist-based ECG is primarily for people who need to evaluate their heart patterns regularly for whatever reason.

-Maybe they have a heart arrhythmia or atrial fibrillation (AFib) they need to monitor.
-Perhaps the user previously had a heart attack and is hoping the wearable will catch any irregularities before it’s too late.
-Maybe heart issues run in their family and this is one easy step they can take to be proactive.
+Maybe someone has a heart arrhythmia or atrial fibrillation (AFib) they need to monitor.
+Perhaps they’ve previously suffered from a heart attack and are now hoping their wearable can catch any irregularities before it’s too late.
+Maybe heart issues run in their family, and this is one easy step they can take to be proactive.

 In the end, if you are reading this article because you didn’t know what an ECG/EKG was, you probably don’t need one on you at all times.
 But for some of you, this functionality could be revolutionary, even if to offer some peace of mind.